 Recruiting is a sales profession which is why you must know your numbers to achieve consistent results.
 Learn what metrics and individual ratios you should track and how you can make adjustments to improve your skills and ability to fill open opportunities with your qualified candidates.

-- The recruiting process is a sales profession…and as a result, numbers can become very important in our ability to predict and quantify…the results that we need to achieve on a daily basis.
-Recruiting is a data driven process…and so we need to identify and track performance indicators…so we know what results to achieve every single day.
-I'm a firm believer that what you don't measure really doesn't count…and there are so many benefits of tracking metrics…and I can tell you that the most successful recruiters…in our profession know their numbers.
+- The recruiting process is a sales profession and as a result, numbers can become very important in our ability to predict and quantify the results that we need to achieve on a daily basis.
+Recruiting is a data driven process and so we need to identify and track performance indicators so we know what results to achieve every single day.
+I'm a firm believer that what you don't measure really doesn't count and there are so many benefits of tracking metrics and I can tell you that the most successful recruiters in our profession know their numbers.

-And these are some of the metrics that they track,…number one, they understand the daily results…that you must attain and so you've got to know…what results do I need every day, not how many phone calls…do I make but what results do I need every day.
-Metrics will also take the emotion out…of your critical daily decisions.
+And these are some of the metrics that they track, number one, they understand the daily results that you must attain and so you've got to know what results do I need every day, not how many phone calls do I make but what results do I need every day.
+Metrics will also take the emotion out of your critical daily decisions.
 Third, you make informed strategic decisions utilizing data, again, taking the emotion out of the process.
 Number four, changes in data can help you anticipate trends versus being blindsided, it's interesting when there's a slowdown in an economy or there's a change in the job market, your margins and your ratios are going to go up and so what that does tell you is, wait a minute, something's happening, I need to prepare myself and I know most of us in the recruiting profession, the last thing we want is to be blindsided by a trend that we're not anticipating and changes in data do predict trends.

 Barb outlines recruiting best practices, such as how to embrace attitudes and expectations for success, how to best use your time, and how to overcome common objections from employers and candidates.
 She also addresses the change in recruiting from a mostly verbal and face-to-face communication into the new era of data-driven social and mobile connections.
 In addition, she provides guidance on how to establish rapport and trust with hiring authorities and attract top talent, as well as techniques for negotiating, closing, and retaining clients and candidates for the long term.

-- Having the right attitude and expectations
+- Develop the right attitude and expectations for recruiting.

-- Building rapport and trust
+- Build rapport and trust with candidates.